I am writing this article to announce publicly a decision I made regarding my Instrumental Rock project: I am ending it without plans to return.

 No. In fact, don’t even try.
 Or try but knowing that I will consider such comments simply as trap-compliments.
 It’s a term I use to call those genuine and well intentioned compliments (and the more they are the more dangerous) that motivates someone to pursue an irrelevant goal.
 We all know how the road to Hell is paved with.

 And to answer the question: why share this publicly?

-2) Because my conscience asked me to: I won’t try to fully understand the reason behind this but the fact is this: I tried to keep this decision and information private for some time but my conscience kept bugging me about it.
+Well, I don’t know.
+I won’t try to fully understand the reason behind this but the fact is this: I tried to keep this decision and information private for some time but my conscience kept bugging me about it.
 I decided to stop questioning it.

 Isn’t it dangerous and irresponsible to make this public announcement?

 I don’t ask this because I overestimate my influence in society, but because I know the impact decisions like these can have on others, based on my personal experiences: similar decisions made by people I only knew peripherally (or didn’t know at all) have remained marked in my mind as relevant events.
 Still to this day I can remember every single individual story regarding people who’ve given up on Music or their instrument.
 If that’s the case, it’s because there’s something important in the act and its impact to those around me shouldn’t be ignored.

 Unfortunately, I don’t have a good solution to the problem.